Tom Balmont shares 5 tips to help you master breathing during a presentation or speech

-Here are my five tips to help you master your breathing during a presentation:
+Here are my top 5 tips for mastering your breathing during a presentation:

 When practising a speech, on one read through just focus on the rhythm of your breathing; are there any parts where you go too long without a breath?
 Is there anywhere with too many pauses so that your breathing becomes too rapid?
 A regular and steady rhythm to your breathing can also help maintain the idea in your audience’s mind that you are relaxed and in control.